 Leber Congenital Amaurosis, or LCA, is an IRD that manifests at birth or early in childhood.
 It is characterized by early onset of vision loss in children leading to blindness.
 Affected individuals often manifest symptoms such as roving eye movements, deep-set eyes and sensitivity to bright light.
 There are multiple types of LCA, which are associated with mutations in different genes.
-The most common type is LCA10, which is caused by mutations in the CEP290 gene.
-Mutations in the CEP290 gene are believed to lead to the abnormal function and potentially loss of photoreceptor cells.
+The most common type is LCA10, which is caused by mutations in the CEP290 gene are believed to lead to the abnormal function and potentially loss of photoreceptor cells.